weka511/ai/README.md

 hmm.py|Hidden Markove Model Example from Section 7-2 maze.py|Example from Section 7.3 Decision Making and Planning as Inference

 ## Exploring use of Active Inference for Pattern Recognition.

-The inspiriation comes from the following papers by Friston et al:
+The inspiration comes from the following papers by Friston et al:
 - [Supervised structure learning](https://arxiv.org/abs/2311.10300)
 - [From pixels to planning: scale-free active inference](https://arxiv.org/abs/2407.20292)